 On this folder you will see the following files; Demo content, Theme files, License and Documentation.
 Please don’t try to install this ThemeMaster.zip file on your WordPress, if you try you will see an error message because it’s the row-folder.

 Last Update: Sept.
 08, 2023

 Compatibility: WordPress 6

 Installation Process #

 Secondly, you need to log in to your WordPress admin area and go to ‘Appearance’.
-Click on ‘Themes’.
+Click on ‘Themes.’
 Add new, Upload Theme, Select files.
-Select the theme.zip file that you have unzipped before and have something like 3.4MB of size.
-Finally, click on the upload theme and active the theme.
-Another way to install your Architect WordPress theme is using the FTP for it.
+Select the theme.zip file that you have unzipped before and has something like 3.4MB in size.
+Finally, click on the upload theme and activate the theme.
+Another way to install your Architect WordPress theme is to use the FTP for it.

 Alternative Installation Methods #

-Moreover, this WordPress theme documentation can help you with your Architect WordPress theme installation process in case you have some issue.
+Moreover, this Architect WordPress theme documentation, guide & tutorial can help you with your Architect WordPress theme installation process in case you have some issues.

 The theme is missing the style.css stylesheet?
 See what to do!